Arrow BOOK

 • Steroid medication to reduce inflammation

 Imaging guidance such as ultrasound, X ray guidance, or CT may be used to improve accuracy and safety.
-The block can be diagnostic by confirming nerve involvement when symptoms improve, and therapeutic by reducing inflammation and sensitivity over time.
+Pudendal nerve block can be used in two ways.
+It can be diagnostic by confirming nerve involvement when symptoms improve, and it can be therapeutic by reducing inflammation and sensitivity over time.

 Your consultant may advise: